Lewis W. Burton: Ordained ministry

 Burton was ordained deacon on June 24, 1877, at the Church of the Holy Spirit in Gambier, Ohio and priest on May 15, 1878, in St Paul's Church, Cleveland, Ohio, both by the Bishop of Ohio, Gregory T. Bedell.
 He first served as assistant of All Saints' Church in Cleveland, Ohio from 1877 till 1880, before becoming rector of St Mark's Church in Cleveland in 1881.
 In 1884, he became rector of St John's Church in Richmond, Virginia and in 1893, he left for Louisville, Kentucky to serve as rector of St Andrew's Church.

 Episcopacy

-After the creation of the Diocese of Lexington in 1895, Burton was elected as its first bishop and was consecrated on January 30, 1896, by Bishop Thomas Underwood Dudley of Kentucky, in St Andrew's Church, Louisville, Kentucky.
+After the creation of the Diocese of Lexington in 1895, Burton was elected as its first bishop.
+He was consecrated on January 30, 1896, by Bishop Thomas Underwood Dudley of Kentucky, in St Andrew's Church, Louisville, Kentucky.
 He retained the post till his resignation on October 16, 1928.
 He died at his home in Lexington, Kentucky on October 18, 1940, after a long illness.